Chingoski/TriviaQuiz/README.md

 - C# (pronounced C sharp) is a general-purpose, multi-paradigm programming language encompassing strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.
 It was developed around 2000 by Microsoft within its .NET initiative and later approved as a standard by Ecma (ECMA-334) and ISO (ISO/IEC 23270:2018).
 C# is one of the programming languages designed for the Common Language Infrastructure.

 # Object Classes
 Like every Trivia Quiz it consists of Questions and Answers.
-We designed our own classes so that the readbility and reusability of the code is at a high level.
+We designed our own classes so that the readability and reusability of the code is at a high level.

 First of all here is the Question class:
 ```c#